All about VAT and international business

 VIES website

 Before you apply the 0% VAT rate or reverse-charge the VAT to your customer in another EU country, you verify the VAT ID of your buyer.
-You need to make sure that you have a valid VAT ID of your customer.
-You can do this on the website of the European Commission (VIES).
-Here you verify the validity of VAT numbers in all Member States, including the Netherlands.
+You need to make sure that you have a valid VAT ID for your customer.
+You can do this on the European Commission's VIES website.
+Here you verify the validity in all Member States, including the Netherlands.
 VIES is not an independent database.
 This system searches the national databases of the Member States.

 It works both ways.
 Your European supplier can request your VAT ID to verify its validity.
 If you have a sole proprietorship you give your VAT ID, not your turnover tax number.
-You only use the latter in your communications with the Dutch Tax and Customs Administration.
+You only use the latter in your communications with the Tax Administration.
+If you check a turnover tax number on the VIES website you will get the message ‘Invalid VAT number for cross-border transactions within the EU’.

 How does this work?

-In the top part of the screen, you select the Member State of your customer and enter the VAT ID.
+In the top part of the VIES screen, you select the Member State of your customer and enter the VAT ID.
 This input field is mandatory.
 The system will automatically give the letters of the Member State, for example BE or DE.
 You leave out these letters when entering the VAT ID.
 Then you click on the ‘verify’ button.
 If the number is valid you see the notification ‘Yes, valid VAT number’.
 Sometimes, the system also shows the company name and business address of your customer.
 Print it and attach it to your invoice.
-This is how you demonstrate upon inspection that you have applied the correct VAT rate or reverse-chargee an existing company.
+This is how you demonstrate upon inspection that you have reverse-charged an existing company.

 In the bottom part of the screen you enter your own VAT ID as applicant.
 This field is not mandatory.
 If you leave this field empty, you can still verify a number.

 If the number is incorrect, you see the notification ‘Invalid input’ or ‘No, invalid VAT number for cross-border transactions within the EU’.
 Notify your customer that you have to charge Dutch VAT, because their number gets an error message.
-Your foreign customer may contact their tax authority for further explanation.
+Your foreign customer can then contact their tax authority for further information.
 Maybe there is an error in the national database of the country in question.
 In that case, the national database notifies VIES of that error.

 Loading data from the local database also has consequences for company details shown by the system.
 One country may give more information about a company than another country.
 For example, if you verify a VAT number from the Netherlands (NL) or Luxembourg (LU) the system shows the business details.
 And if you verify a VAT number from Germany (DE), for example, the system will only show that the number is valid.